 10. Hiroshima (2 days)

-Other top tips for a cherry blossom itinerary
+Other top tips for seeing cherry blossoms in Japan

 For an itinerary like this you will most likely benefit from the Japan Rail Pass, a discount pass that covers JR trains, some ferries and the super fast shinkansen bullet trains.
 We have a JR Pass article that answers all the questions we’ve been asked over the years including how to use the pass and whether or not it will be good value for your specific trip.